Eloping in Hawaii

 6. Avoid Peak Season

 Many locations around the world have peak seasons, the time when rates can double or triple.
 In Hawaii, we’re fortunate.
-With an abundance of hotel options and beautiful weather year-round, there really isn’t a bad time to visit.
+There isn’t a bad time to visit, with an abundance of hotel options and beautiful weather year-round.

 It’s busier around Christmas and New Year’s, and the summer has more families, but it’s hard to notice a difference.